PengjieRen/CaSE_RG/README.md

 1_2	What are the educational requirements required to become a physician's assistant?
 ```
 ## 3. Run Prepare_dataset.py to process the data.
+After running the scripts, you should get 1) '.pkl' files corresponding to raw files; 2) '.dataset_name.train/dev/test.model_name.dataset.pkl' files for each model and each dataset.

 ## 4. Do training or inference:
 + ./run.sh model_name train/test slurm_node data_path dataset_name